If you're a contractor or subcontractor working on a

 name

-- Last 4 digits of the employee's Social Security number
+- The last four digits of the employee's Social Security number

 - Job classification